-♦ Students at the heart of research
+Students at the heart of research

 Our 150 professors favour a thematic and multidisciplinary approach to training and research in order to advance scientific knowledge.
 Students are integrated into research teams from the start, which greatly facilitates the acquisition and development of knowledge and skills.
 Professors are frequently looking for students eager to contribute to the advancement of science through innovative research projects.

-♦ A university on a human scale
+A university of human scale

-♦ Twenty-two graduate and postgraduate programs
+Graduate and postgraduate programs

-♦ Local and international partners
+Local and international partners

 INRS works with a number of major partners across Quebec and Canada.
 INRS is part of a network of international partners.
 Our four Centres take an active approach to research and work in partnership with the industry and government.
 INRS professors work with colleagues from over twenty university institutions in European, Asian, American, and African countries.
 INRS is the first and only Canadian university hosted by Venice International University.
 INRS research teams participate in international scientific networks in cutting-edge fields such as nanotechnology, plasma technologies and applications, and peptide pharmacology.